syncfusion-content/xamarin-docs/Xamarin/SfComboBox/Dealing-with-Suggestion-Box.md

 # Dealing with suggestion box

-Suggestion box is a drop-down list box which displays the filtered suggestions inside a popup.
+Suggestion box is a drop-down list box, which displays the filtered suggestions inside a popup.
 This section explains the properties that deals with the drop-down list in SfComboBox control.

 ## Suggestion box placement mode